the-isf-academy/new-making-with-code/content/cs10/unit00/labs/lab1_riddler/_index.md

 Let's start with a few simple improvements.
 - tracking user guesses
-- ranodmizing order of riddles
+- randomizing order of riddles

 {{< code-action "Keep track of the user's guesses and provide a score at the end." >}} For example once the user guessed all of the riddles, it may print:
 ```shell